alter5/UVAConnect/README.md

 Tech Stack:
 - This website uses the Django web framework with Bootstrap
 - The spaCy AI library is used to compare student profiles and generate a match score
-- WebSocket is used for the website's real-time chat feature
+- WebSockets are used for the website's real-time chat feature
 - Profile images and website assets are stored using Amazon S3
 - This project is deployed onto Heroku using Travis CI for continuous integration